GermanStevssel/tercera_entrega_backend-ch/README.md

 $ npm start
 ```

-4. Now, the server should be runing.
+4. Now, the server should be running.
 Go to _http://localhost:8080_, sign up and
    log in.

 ### Tools & Dependencies